Texas Aviation Advisory Committee

-Mr. White is a career Business Aviation Professional.
-He holds an Air Transport Pilot License (ATP) with nine type ratings.
-The first, the Lockheed Lodestar (L-18) earned in 1969.
+White is a career business aviation professional.
+He holds an Air Transport Pilot License with nine type ratings.
+The first, the Lockheed Lodestar earned in 1969.
 The most recent, the Gulfstream G550 attained in 2008.
-Mr. White holds a Commercial Glider license and has flown more than 100 flights.
-He also holds an Airframe and Power plant Mechanic license.
+Mr. White holds a commercial glider license and has flown more than 100 flights.
+He also holds an airframe and power plant mechanic license.
 He has accumulated more than 17,000 flying hours.
-During his professional career he landed in all fifty states and on five continents.
+During his professional career he landed in all 50 states and on five continents.

-He began to fly, though somewhat informally, as a teenage boy in 1959 at Russell Field.
+White began to fly, though somewhat informally, as a teenage boy in 1959 at Russell Field.
 Russell Field was a dirt and sod airfield that was located south of Fort Worth, Texas.
-He officially soloed in September of 1964.
-Mr. White then went on to earn Private, Commercial, Instrument, Multi-engine, Flight Instructor and single and multiengine Air Transport Pilot certifications.
+He officially soloed in September 1964.
+White then went on to earn private, commercial, instrument, multi-engine, flight Instructor and single and multiengine air transport pilot certifications.

-From September of 1966 until July 1968 he flew as a flight instructor.
+From September of 1966 until July 1968, White flew as a flight instructor.
 In July of 1968 he joined Texas Pacific Oil Company as a pilot.
-After five years he left to joined Union Pacific Resources where he advanced over 25 years from co-pilot to Director of Aviation.
-Mr. White retired from Union Pacific in 1999.
-From October of 2000 he served as Aviation Director at H-E-B Grocery company and then from 2004 through 2015 As Aviation Director and Vice President Aviation at Valero Energy Corporation in San Antonio, Texas.
-He retired from Valero early in 2016 and remains a strong advocate for General Aviation.
+After five years he left to joined Union Pacific Resources where he advanced over 25 years from co-pilot to director of Aviation.
+White retired from Union Pacific in 1999.
+From October of 2000 he served as aviation director at H-E-B Grocery company and then from 2004 through 2015 As aviation director and vice president aviation at Valero Energy Corporation in San Antonio, Texas.
+He retired from Valero early in 2016 and remains a strong advocate for general aviation.
 He holds a current second-class medical certificate and has recent flying experience in single engine Cessna aircraft.
-He resides in Corpus Christi, TX.
+He resides in Corpus Christi, Texas.

-Fred Underwood served as a commissioner of the Texas Transportation Commission, which oversees statewide activities of the Texas Department of Transportation.
-Underwood was appointed commissioner by Gov. Rick Perry on Jan.
+Fred Underwood served as a commissioner of the Texas Transportation Commission, which oversees statewide activities of TxDOT.
+Underwood was appointed commissioner by Governor Rick Perry on Jan.
 8, 2007, and served until March 17, 2015.

 Underwood is president of the Trinity Company, a cotton bale storage facility.
 He serves as chairman of the Ways and Means Committee of the Cotton Warehouse Association, where he previously served as president.
 He is both past vice president and past director of the National Cotton Council.